Chronicle20/atlas-tenants/.junie/guidelines.md

   - Use a message buffer to accumulate Kafka messages
   - Are curried to support partial application
   - Return domain models and errors
+  - Call administrator functions for database modifications
 - Emission methods:
   - Compose nested functions using `model.Flip` to produce flat function signatures
   - Call Kafka producers using `Emit` or `EmitWithResult` utilities
 - Promotes separation of concerns:
   - Domain logic is independent of message emission
   - Kafka emission can be disabled during testing
+  - Database access is delegated to specialized functions
 - Providers are used for lazy evaluation of database queries
   - Methods such as `ByIdProvider`, `ByCharacterProvider`, and `InTenantProvider` return `model.Provider`
   - `model.Map` and `model.SliceMap` are used to transform database entities into domain models